 The University of Antwerp acts as project coordinator.
 The IMPALA project also includes one associated partner, the International Education Association of South Africa (IEASA).

-The objectives stated will be accomplished through 5 working groups working on 4 different subject areas: Staff Training, Policy Development and Implementation, Academic Issues and Mobility.
+The objectives stated will be accomplished through 5 working groups working on 4 different subject areas: Staff Training, Policy Development and Implementation, Academic Issues and Mobility and further divided into 5 specific themes: 1/ Strategies and Site Visits, 2/ Short Term Programmes (incl.
+Summer Schools) 3/ Internationalization of the Curriculum 4/ Project Writing and Management 5/ Mobility Toolkit.
 A large group of South African university staff (academics, university management, administrators) will be trained, attend workshops and participate in site visits.

 The ultimate goal of the IMPALA project is to translate the policies and strategies into action, and to lay the foundation of a solid partnership of a European network of universities and a South African network of universities that will engage in consortium-to-consortium cooperation initiatives.